5 minute read

 4. You can save with discounted postage.
 To achieve Royal Mail sorted service discounts, you need to send over 4000 items a day.
 Aceni sorts machine-readable letters for Mailmark distribution and consolidates your mail with other clients.
 So, whatever volume of letters you send, you can benefit from the sorted service discount.

 5. It’s compliant.
-Datagraphic’s UK production centre is ISO 27001 certified and UK GDPR compliant.
+Datagraphic’s UK production centre is ISO 27001 certified and compliant with the UK GDPR.
 It’s renowned for securely processing time-critical communications.

 6. You can track documents, monitor costs, and analyse engagement.
-The platform provides an audit trail to support your compliance needs, and you can check a document at every stage of production.
+The platform provides an audit trail to support your compliance needs, allowing you to review a document at every stage of production.

 Are you ready to join other managers like you and make a move towards cost and time efficiencies this year?